 Applying for a visa

-International students from outside the UK must apply for a student visa if studying a full-time degree course in the UK.
+International students from outside the UK must follow the UK student visa process to apply for a student visa if starting a full-time degree course in the UK.
 Students can not apply a student visa for part-time courses and a students’ eligibility is calculated using a point-based system.

 Meeting the financial requirements for a Tier 4 visa makes up 10 points of the 40 points required, so it’s important that you understand exactly how much money you need beforehand and can provide evidence that you have enough money to support yourself during your studies.